Chromodyne/regex_learn/README.md

 2. Next the brackets `[ ]` contained within indicate that we are searching for a range of characters.
 3. The `a-z` can be read as `a through z` which indicates we want to match a pattern containing any of the letters of the alphabet.
 4. Similarly, the `0-9` indicates we want to match any digits from 0 to 9.
 The
+5. The underscore `_` indicates we want to include underscores in the search.
-5. `\.` indicates we want to also match a period for the separation of the username from the domain name.
+6. `\.` indicates we want to also match a period for the separation of the username from the domain name.
 Notice how we prefix the `.` with a backslash `\ `.
 Since period is a special regex character we need to "escape" from the regex sequence to  tell it not to view the period as a command but rather as part of our match.
-6. The hyphen `-` at the end is simply used as a literal that we want to look for hyphens in the string.
+7. The hyphen `-` at the end is simply used as a literal that we want to look for hyphens in the string.
-7. The plus `+` sign outside of the brackets indicates to require at least one or more of the preceding expression.
+8. The plus `+` sign outside of the brackets indicates to require at least one or more of the preceding expression.

 The following "at" `@` sign is treated as a literal.
 We use this because, as we should all know, email addresses separate the username from the domain with that symbol. `e.g johndoe@gmail.com`